|Chapter 1||Main index||Chapter 3|

 The viking-era expeditions resulted in a significant emigration.
 The expatriate vikings kept their original language, and Danish was still spoken in Normandy at the time of William the Conqueror.
 The Danish domains in England (the "Danelaw") were likewise home to many Danish-speakers (as witness many present-day placenames in that region).
 Later periods of Danish expansion were less significant, as far as emigration was concerned.

-The population as a whole is generally estimated at around 1 million in One way www.pof.com Stores.
+The population as a whole is generally estimated at around 1 million in Reverse dns lookup of an address reverse ip address lookup.
 1231, but may have declined slightly prior to the Reformation in 1536.

 International position and major political events